haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 > An isolate enviroment where every member get their own resource and custom preinstall package

 Our project in [Jobhopin](https://jobhopin.com/) combines multiple languages (Rust, Python, ...) and the process of creating virtualenv is quite tedious and with multiple attempts to make it work.
-Usually, new members took 2 weeks for them to hand on our current projects and work effectively
+Usually, It took 2-3 weeks for newcomers to learn our current projects and work effectively

 ## Why not use containers image?